generic-github-user/fbla-competition-coding-programming/README.md

 ## Snippets

+Short sections of code and templates used in the project.

  - Email address-matching regular expression: https://stackoverflow.com/a/742455
  - Center login field on page: https://stackoverflow.com/a/47783851
  - Dashboard page layout: https://getmdl.io/components/index.html#layout-section